 The product management community has used tools like these for decades.
 And habits are difficult to break.
 Only recently did product managers begin shifting to purpose-built roadmap software.

-In 2016, we reported the most common roadmap tools were a presentation and spreadsheet software.
+In 2016, we reported the most common roadmap tools were presentation and spreadsheet software.
 By 2017, dedicated roadmap software had taken over the top slot as product managers’ roadmap tool of choice.
 Our 2018 report saw this trend continuing.
 Purpose-built roadmap software further increased its lead over spreadsheets and presentation files.

 Another key insight from our survey of product managers: Do not neglect your backlog.